ShahafDavid96/Information-Retrieval-Engine/README.md

 # Information-Retrieval-Engine

 title - Search Engine on Wikipedia\
-In this project we implimented a search engine that searches for relevente wikipedia pages given a query.
+In this project we implimented a search engine that searches for relevant wikipedia pages given a query.

 ## code structure:
 search_frontend.py\